Skip to main content

 1. Determine the required certification for your specific statutory function

-2. Check eligibility and requirements
+2. Check eligibility requirements

 5. Pass both written and oral exams (as applicable)

-Certificate of competence is emailed to you along with a practising certificate, unless you opted out of receiving one.
+• If found competent, a certificate of competence is emailed to you along with a practising certificate, unless you opted out of receiving one.
 You can apply for a certificate later.

-6. Apply for a practising certificate
+6. Applying for a new practising certificate

 7. Maintenance of competence

-Providing you have met the conditions of your certificate, including maintenance of competence, certificates require renewal approximately every 5 years.
+• Providing you have met the conditions of your certificate, including maintenance of competence, certificates require renewal approximately every 5 years.